jack-walter-code/jack-walter-code/README.md

-Hi, I'm Jack and I am decent Civil Engineer trying to become uhhhh.... not a Civil Engineer
+Hi, I'm Jack and I am decent Civil Engineer trying to become uhhhh.... not a Civil Engineer!

 I know a lot about Civil Engineering and hope to learn about Python